Pushing Large Language Models to the 6G Edge: Vision, Challenges, and Opportunities: End-edge Large Model Fine-tuning

-While parameter-efficient fine-tuning can greatly help, the latency might still be excessive if merely utilizing a single edge server.
-Besides, directly uploading the raw data from edge devices to an edge server for training raises significant privacy concerns.
-To address these issues, split learning (SL) emerges as a complementary solution.

-The original goal of SL is mainly to mitigate privacy leakage.
-Despite of data privacy preservation, on-device training, such as federated learning (FL), is impractical for LLM training due to the limited resources on edge devices.
-Instead, SL partitions a model into two sub-models and places them on clients and a server for collaborative training, as illustrated in Fig. \ref{hierarchical_large_model}.
-In such a case, an edge device trains several early layers, which not only prevents raw data sharing with the server but also makes local training much more affordable.
+The limitations in computing power, memory, and storage on edge servers pose significant challenges for training LLM solely on a single edge device, leading to excessive latency and memory overflow.
+As a result, federated learning (FL) is typically unsuitable for LLM training.
+To address these issues, split learning (SL)~\cite{vepakomma2018split} has emerged as a promising solution.
+SL partitions a model into two sub-models and places them on clients and a server for collaborative training, where an edge device only trains several early layers, as illustrated in Fig.~\ref{hierarchical_large_model}.
+SL prevents raw data sharing with the server while significantly reducing the computing burden of local training.
 While the vanilla SL trains models between a server and clients in a sequential manner, later variants of SL, including parallel split learning (PSL) and split federated learning (SFL), parallelize the framework by enabling multiple devices to train a model with a server simultaneously, thereby further accelerating the process.
-A detailed review of the integration of SL and MEC systems, named split edge learning (SEL), can be found in \cite{lin2023split}.
+A comprehensive review of the integration of SL and MEC systems, termed split edge learning (SEL), can be found in~\cite{lin2023split}.